-Matt completed his undergraduate training in Birmingham and postgraduate training in the West Midlands.
-He worked as Clinical Senior Lecturer in Renal Medicine at the University of Birmingham and Honorary Consultant Nephrologist at University Hospitals Birmingham NHS Foundation Trust from 2009.
+Previously Matt had previously worked as Clinical Senior Lecturer in Renal Medicine at the University of Birmingham and Honorary Consultant Nephrologist at University Hospitals Birmingham NHS Foundation Trust from 2009.
+He was the deputy programme director for the medicine programme at the University of Birmingham as well as undertaking roles in post-graduate medical education and teaching across a range of clinical and non-clinical programmes.
 His main clinical and research interests have been in the field of ANCA vasculitis and inflammatory renal disease.

 Matt’s research has focused on improving care for people with ANCA vasculitis (Wegener’s granulomatosis/granulomatosis with polyangiitis, microscopic polyangiitis and Churg-Strauss Syndrome/eosinophilic granulomatosis with polyangiitis) through understanding the pathogenesis of the diseases and trialling new treatments.
 Matt has also worked with Vasculitis UK, the UK’s leading support group for people with vasculitis as the lead author of the Vasculitis Routemap and the patient information content of their website (https://www.vasculitis.org.uk/).